 They also have a host of previous articles you can read for inspiration surrounding the topics of import/export, travel blogging, photography, creating tours and many more.

 Payment: $50-$75 for a request to the website. $100-$150 for interviews and personal stories. $150-$200 for specific income advice.

 Instructions: Email lori(@)greatescapepublishing(dot)com and make sure to include your full name, address and telephone number.
 Submissions should be in a .doc or .docx format.
 You can find more instructions here.

 2. Verge Magazine

-Instructions: You can send all submissions and enquiries to contributing(at)vergemagazine(dot)ca. Verge has a few departments you can write for, or you can try submitting your work as a featured article.
+Instructions: You can send all submissions and enquiries to contributing(at)vergemagazine(dot)com.
+Verge has a few themes you can write for, or you can try to submit your work as a featured article.